jbericat/ansible-workshop/doc/workshop_lab_part_1.md

 Tip: Do not forget to add a .gitignore file on the repository root to tell git not to sync the venv on the repository.

-**IMPORTANT NOTICE:** Do not install the sshpass apt package on the staging environment yet, so we can point out the benefits of using Ansible EE's instead of setting-up the Ansible's control node OS

 ### 4. Creating a playbook using ansible's built-in modules to run an automation via SSH using interactive authentication